Close Menu

 Introduction

-What is Faceted Search?
+What Is Faceted Search?

 The Link Between Smart Filters and Conversions

-• Allow faster comparison between similar items
+• Faster comparison between similar items based on prioritized criteria

 Tradeoffs: Simplicity vs. Complexity

-• Creates cluttered interfaces
+• Creates cluttered and overwhelming interfaces

-• Confuses shoppers, especially on mobile
+• Confuses shoppers, particularly on smaller mobile screens

-• Adds complexity to product tagging and backend logic
+• Complicates product tagging and backend management

 Mobile Experience and Smart Filtering